Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Ultrabooks aren’t known for their gaming prowess, and we’re not saying that the Dell Latitude E7470 should be used as your main gaming rig, but it certainly has the guts to take on some light to moderate gaming while you’re on the go.
-Its ultra-powerful 3.4 GHz Intel Core i7 processory combined with its 256GB SSD, or solid state drive, make this ultrabook a force to be reckoned with.
+Its ultra-powerful 3.4 GHz Intel Core i7 processor combined with its 256GB SSD, or solid-state drive, makes this ultrabook a force to be reckoned with.
 It’s no doubt that the Latitude E7470 outpaced all the other ultrabooks we tested on this list.

 Award: Best Budget/Best Battery Life

 WHY WE LIKE IT: The HP EliteBook 840 G1 comes from a long line of HP reliability and it’s easy to see that long track record in this lightweight ultrabook.
 The EliteBook gives you premium build quality and one of the longest battery lives we tested.

 Ultrabooks and laptops aren’t necessarily known for their long-lasting batteries, but the HP EliteBook 840 G1 subverts that expectation to give you up to 12 hours of operation.
 Of course, this battery life can vary depending on the type of usage you experience, but this was the longest battery life of all the ultrabooks we tested on this list.
 You also get a big more real estate here with a 14-inch display in lieu of the 11 and 12 inches of screen size we see in other models on the list.
 Unfortunately, the display doesn’t offer full HD resolution, but it still gives you great color accuracy and deep contrast levels.